 and then another, and another…

-The first one answered his mobile phone during a session to talk sweet nothings to his wife.
+The first therapist answered his mobile phone during a session to talk sweet nothings to his wife.
 The second one moved away.
 The third one had a baby.

 I called and left a message for a now, fourth therapist who sounded great.
 I must have sounded desperate.
 She called me back immediately and we set a time to meet.